StardockCorp/Stardock-Software-Localization/README.md

 > "Which theme do you want to use?"="¿Qué tema quieres usar?"

+The ; (semi-colon) is used for commenting in the file and anything following it will not be read by the app

 ### Testing Language Files
 After you have edited a language file, you should download it from your fork and put it in the app folder so it can seen to fit in the UI.